Günter Harder

-Günter Harder (born 14 March 1938 in Ratzeburg) is a German mathematician, specializing in arithmetic geometry and number theory.
+Günter Harder (14 March 1938 – 10 June 2025) was a German mathematician, specializing in arithmetic geometry and number theory.

-Education and career
+Education

-Harder studied mathematics and physics in Hamburg und Göttingen.
+Harder studied mathematics and physics in Hamburg and Göttingen.
 Simultaneously with the Staatsexamen in 1964 in Hamburg, he received his doctoral degree (Dr. rer. nat.) under Ernst Witt with a thesis Über die Galoiskohomologie der Tori.
+Two years later, he completed his habilitation.

+Career

-Two years later he completed his habilitation.
-After a one-year postdoc position at Princeton University and a position as an assistant professor at the University of Heidelberg, he became a professor ordinarius at the University of Bonn.
+After a one-year postdoctorate position at Princeton University and a position as an assistant professor at the University of Heidelberg, he became a professor ordinarius at the University of Bonn.
 With the exception of a six-year stay at the former Universität-Gesamthochschule Wuppertal, Harder remained at the University of Bonn until his retirement in 2003.
-From 1995 to 2006 he was one of the directors of the Max-Planck-Institut für Mathematik in Bonn.
+From 1995 to 2006, he was one of the directors of the Max-Planck-Institut für Mathematik in Bonn.

+He was a visiting professor at Harvard University, Yale University, at Princeton's Institute for Advanced Study (IAS) (for the academic years 1966–1967, 1972–1973, 1986–1987, autumn of 1983, autumn of 2006), at the Institut des Hautes Études Scientifiques (I.H.É.S.) in Paris, at the Tata Institute of Fundamental Research in Mumbai, and at the Mathematical Sciences Research Institute (MSRI) at the University of California, Berkeley.